rs1932/homeassistant-ring_alarm_component/README.md

 6. Restart Home Assistant

 # Configuration
-To be added in the configuration.yaml file, this is your ring alarm username and password
+To be added in the configuration.yaml file, username/password is the ring alarm username and password

     # configuration.yaml entry
     ring_alarm: